 (iii) Method for public service

-Satyagraha is a powerful method of direct action, but requires patience, fearlessness and all the above characteristics in order to yield results.
+Satyagraha is a powerful method of direct action, but requires patience, fearlessness and all the above characteristics to yield results.
 It is not like a revolution that gives instant results but requires long periods of struggle and endurance.
 However, to become a true Satyagrahi, one needs to bring about an internal revolution and cling to the ideals no matter the hindrance.
 This is what the idea of satyagraha is all about.

 Thank you for reading our article on the idea of Satyagraha